Cytochrome c oxidase subunit I: Use in DNA barcoding

 MT-CO1 is a gene that is often used as a DNA barcode to identify animal species.
-The MT-CO1 gene sequence is suitable for this role because its mutation rate is often fast enough to distinguish closely related species and also because its sequence is conserved among conspecifics.
-Contrary to the primary objection raised by skeptics that MT-CO1 sequence differences are too small to be detected between closely related species, more than 2% sequence divergence is typically detected between closely related animal species, suggesting that the barcode is effective for many animals.
+The MT-CO1 gene sequence is suitable for this role because its mutation rate is generally fast enough to distinguish closely related species and also because its sequence is conserved among conspecifics.
+Contrary to the primary objection raised by skeptics that MT-CO1 sequence differences are too small to be detected between closely related species, more than 2% sequence divergence is typically detected between closely related animal species, suggesting that the barcode is effective for most animals.
 In most if not all seed plants, however, the rate of evolution of MT-CO1 is very slow.
+It has also been suggested that MT-CO1 may be a better gene for DNA barcoding of soil fungi than ITS (the genetic region most commonly used for mycological barcoding).

 MT-COI (= CCOI) in colonic crypts

 The MT-COI protein, also known as CCOI, is usually expressed at a high level in the cytoplasm of colonic crypts of the human large intestine (colon).
 However, MT-COI is frequently lost in colonic crypts with age in humans and is also often absent in field defects that give rise to colon cancers as well as in portions of colon cancers.

 The epithelial inner surface of the colon is punctuated by invaginations, the colonic crypts.
 The colon crypts are shaped like microscopic thick walled test tubes with a central hole down the length of the tube (the crypt lumen).
 Four tissue sections are shown in the image in this section, two cut across the long axes of the crypts and two cut parallel to the long axes.

 Most of the human colonic crypts in the images have high expression of the brown-orange stained MT-COI.
 However, in some of the colonic crypts all of the cells lack MT-COI and appear mostly white, with their main color being the blue-gray staining of the nuclei at the outer walls of the crypts.
 Greaves et al. showed that deficiencies of MT-COI in colonic crypts are due to mutations in the MT-COI gene.
 As seen in panel B, a portion of the stem cells of three crypts appear to have a mutation in MT-COI, so that 40% to 50% of the cells arising from those stem cells form a white segment in the cross-cut area.

 In humans, the percent of colonic crypts deficient for MT-COI is less than 1% before age 40, but then increases linearly with age.
 On average, the percent of colonic crypts deficient for MT-COI reaches 18% in women and 23% in men by 80–84 years of age.
 Colonic tumors often arise in a field of crypts containing a large cluster (as many as 410) of MT-COI-deficient crypts.
 In colonic cancers, up to 80% of tumor cells can be deficient in MT-COI.